 Wolf Prize Laureate in Arts 2017

-The art of Laurie Anderson (b.
-1947) is a significant example of the essence of multi-disciplinary art that has developed since the 1970’s.
-Anderson’s work is manifested in music, performance, films, poetry and visual art, while breaking the boundaries between media and expanding the range of creativity.
-She paved the path to a new kind of artwork, discovering new territories for art while combining different media, esthetics and technologies.
+Laurie Anderson is awarded the Wolf Prize for her art, being a significant example of the essence of multi-disciplinary art that has developed since the 1970’s.
+Anderson’s work is manifested in music, performance, films, poetry, and visual art, while breaking the boundaries between media and expanding the range of creativity.
+She paved the path to a new kind of artwork, discovering new territories for art while combining different media, esthetics, and technologies.
 She can be characterized as a symbol of our time – always trying new options and challenging norms.
-Anderson has influenced generations of artists who view her as a source of inspiration of multi-disciplinary, innovative and groundbreaking creativity.
+Anderson has influenced generations of artists who view her as a source of inspiration of multi-disciplinary, innovative, and groundbreaking creativity.